-- 4. If you're in Advanced Palette mode, select the level where the palette file is stored-see Palette File Storage on page 200. - 5.
-If you're in Advanced Palette mode, select the palette list linking level by enabling either Scene Palette List or Element Palette List-see Palette Lists on page 197. - In the New Palette Name, name the imported palette.
+- 4. If you're in Advanced Palette mode, select the level where the palette file is stored-see Palette File Storage. - If you're in Advanced Palette mode, select the palette list linking level by enabling either Scene Palette List or Element Palette List-see Palette Lists. - In the New Palette Name, name the imported palette.
 The palette appears in the Colour view and the file is copied in your project.